PowerPCFan/Nvidia-GPU-Drivers/README.md

-# Intel Arc GPU Drivers
+# Nvidia GPU Drivers

-This is a simple tool that uses basic web scraping to get the latest Intel Arc GPU driver download link from intel.com and put it in the `configs/link.txt` file.
+This is a simple tool that uses basic web scraping to get the latest Nvidia Game Ready Driver download link from https://www.nvidia.com/en-us/geforce/game-ready-drivers/ and put it in the `configs/link.txt` file.

-This was a fork but the code was 99% different so I "detached the fork" hopefully that worked